peterhinch/micropython-async/README.md

 This GitHub repository consists of the following parts:
- * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the uasyncio library is offered.
+ * [A tutorial](./TUTORIAL.md) An introductory tutorial on asynchronous programming and the use of the uasyncio library (asyncio subset).
  * [Asynchronous device drivers](./DRIVERS.md).
 A module providing drivers for devices such as switches and pushbuttons.
  * [Synchronisation primitives](./PRIMITIVES.md).
 Provides commonly used